SwayamRao/-PicoCTF-/{findme}.md

 picoCTF{proxies_al
 I got another base64 encoded request which was bF90aGVfd2F5X2QxYzBiMTEyfQ which was l_the_way_d1c0b112}.
-So I combined both the flags to get
+So I combined both the flags to get main flag.

 -----------------------------
 Flag : picoCTF{proxies_all_the_way_d1c0b112}
 -----------------------------